Complex-systems-and-devops-gruppe-8/.github/report/frontend-development.md

 #### Project Structure

+Our project structure is meticulously designed to adhere to React best practices.

 ##### GitHub Workflow

 - **ci.yml**: This file defines the GitHub workflow for building and testing the project before deployment.